 The cemetery is usually open during day hours, and free guided tours are organised on a daily basis.
 If you would like to visit one of the more quirky things in Buenos Aires, this is unquestionably the site to go to!

 It is also in Recoleta that you will find the fabulous steel and aluminium sculpture Floralis Genérica, just a stone’s throat from Palermo.
 The artwork, which is designed to open its petals in the morning, and close them again in the evening, was a gift to the city from the Argentine architect Eduardo Catalano, created in 2002.

 The sprawling and popular neighbourhood of Palermo can be subdivided into three parts: Alto Palermo, Palermo Chico, and Palermo Viejo.
-There is a wide variety of things to see and do in this hip Buenos Aires district!
+There is a wide variety of things to do and see in this hip Buenos Aires district!

 One of the must-do things in Buenos Aires is to visit the colourful neighbourhood La Boca with the renowned Caminito cobblestone lane flanked by spectacular painted artworks, murals and stalls.
 It is an open-air street museum displaying the most vivid sides of the city.

 The district has a background of Italian influence, since, in the past, many of the immigrants came from the Italian city Genoa.
 The Italian settlers found work in the warehouses and meatpacking industry here.
 Still today, there is an Italian dominance with Italian taverns dotting the lanes in the artists’ colony.